These are the most beautiful travel puzzles to inspire you before your next trip!

 See More: How to Spend the Perfect Weekend in London Itinerary

 If you couldn’t tell by now, we love our National Parks.
-This puzzle features one of our faves and is also a wooden puzzle giving it a unique feel and texture.
-Wooden puzzles tend to be fewer pieces (Nautilus Puzzle’s largest ones are just over 600 pieces) so it’s a fun, short puzzle to get done in one session.
+This puzzle features one of our faves and is also a wooden puzzle, giving it a unique feel and texture.
+Wooden puzzles tend to have fewer pieces (Nautilus Puzzle’s largest ones are just over 600 pieces), so it’s a fun, short puzzle to complete in one session.

 See More: Your Complete List of 400+ US National Parks

-See More: 17 Breathtaking Things to do in Yosemite National Park
+See More: 9 Incredible Things to Do in Glacier National Park

 See More: Our Cinque Terre Guide

 Hamnoy is one of the most picturesque fishing villages in the Lofoten Islands, Norway.
 It’s definitely on my travel wishlist, but this puzzle will have to hold me over.
-Plus, it’s a 3000 piece puzzle that will keep you occupied for a while.
+Plus, it’s a 3000-piece puzzle that will keep you occupied.

 Disclaimer: Ravensburger sent us this puzzle after we sent them this post.

 Challenge accepted!
-This massive 18,000 puzzle is currently spread across my living room, and it is the first puzzle that I’ve completed at this scale.
-The pieces come divided in four bags for four quadrants, and sorting out the edges of the first quadrant took me a little over one hour.
-That was also me sorting as fast as possible and missing a handful of edges in the process.
+This massive 18,000 puzzle is currently spread across my living room and is the first puzzle I completed at this scale.
+The pieces were divided into four bags for four quadrants, and sorting out the first quadrant’s edges took me over one hour.
+I also sorted as fast as possible and missed a handful of edges.

 UPDATE: The entire thing took me 222 hours to complete.